An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 The output from each \texttt{sangkuriang} simulation includes the complete spatiotemporal field $u(x,t)$, conservation law time series $M(t)$, $P(t)$, $E(t)$ as defined in equations~\eqref{eq:discrete_mass}--\eqref{eq:discrete_energy}, relative conservation errors~\eqref{eq:mass_error}--\eqref{eq:energy_error}, and diagnostic information regarding computational cost (number of function evaluations, wall clock time).
-Data are stored in netCDF4 format~\cite{rew1990netcdf} following CF-1.8 metadata conventions, facilitating interoperability with standard scientific data analysis tools.
+Data are stored in netCDF4 format~\cite{ref-23} following CF-1.8 metadata conventions, facilitating interoperability with standard oceanographic data analysis tools and ensuring compatibility with widely used geoscience software packages.
 Animated visualizations are generated showing the evolving wave profile in three-dimensional space-time representations, with conservation law diagnostics overlaid to provide immediate visual feedback on solution quality.
 These outputs enable both qualitative assessment of soliton dynamics and quantitative verification of the numerical implementation's fidelity to the underlying physics encoded in the KdV equation~\eqref{eq:kdv_standard}.